zivlakmilos/magicbook/README.md

 The Magic Book Project is an open source project funded by New York University's Interactive Telecommunications Program.
 It aims to be the best free tool for creating print and digital books from a single source.

-This project operates under a few assumptions:
+This project is for you, if:

-- You want to write your book in a single source (markdown or HTML)
+- You want to write your book in plain text (Markdown or HTML)
-- You want to export this source to many different formats (static website, pdf, epub, mobi)
+- You want to export to many different formats (static website, pdf, epub, mobi)
-- You want your source to be completely free of format-specific markup
+- You want your source to be completely free of format-specific hacks
 - You want to use CSS to design the look of your book
 - You want to use JavaScript to add interactivity to digital formats
-- You want an easy way to define custom elements that can look and behave differently in every format
+- You want the ability to define custom elements that behave differently in every format
 - You want to use a command-line tool for all of this

 Although a small number of open source publishing frameworks already exists, it's hard to find any that are flexible enough to create modern, interactive books for the web while also doing print-ready PDF export.